-As of December 31, 2022, we have cash and cash equivalents of \$121.7 million.
+As of September 30, 2023, we have cash and cash equivalents of \$131.6 million and marketable securities of \$10.1 million.
 We will require additional capital to sustain our operations, and to carry out our business plans, which may include raising funds through public or private equity or debt financings, third-party funding, marketing and distribution arrangements, as well as other collaborations, strategic alliances and licensing arrangements, or any combination of these approaches.
 While we have successfully raised capital in the past, our ability to raise capital in future periods is not assured.
-We will also require additional capital to satisfy the covenant under our existing debt facility with Hercules Capital, Inc. and certain affiliated entities ("Hercules") that requires that we maintain a minimum level of cash of \$20.0 million, subject to reduction to \$10.0 million upon the achievement of certain conditions.
-Based on our current cash flow projections and assuming no additional funding, we will fail to maintain the minimum cash required to satisfy this covenant as soon as the first quarter of 2024.
+We will also require additional capital to satisfy the covenant under our existing debt facility with Hercules Capital, Inc. and certain affiliated entities ("Hercules") that requires that we maintain a minimum level of cash of \$20.0 million through January 2025, subsequently subject to reduction upon the achievement of certain conditions.
+Based on our current cash flow projections and assuming no additional funding and no additional inflows of cash from the potential commercialization of our lead product candidate, we would fail to maintain the minimum cash required to satisfy this covenant in approximately the first quarter of 2025.
 In such event, Hercules could require the repayment of all outstanding debt.
-Based on the foregoing, we have concluded that substantial doubt exists about our ability to continue as a going concern for a period of at least 12 months from the date of issuance of the financial statements appearing elsewhere in this Annual Report.
-Our financial statements have been prepared assuming that we will continue as a going concern, which contemplates the realization of assets and the settlement of liabilities and commitments in the normal course of business.
-The financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or the amounts and classification of flabilities that might result from the outcome of the uncertainty described above.
-See also the risk factor titled "Our term loan contains restrictions that limit our flexibility in operating our business" below.

-We cannot be certain that additional funding will be available on acceptable terms, or at all.
+We cannot be certain that additional funding that will be required into 2025 and beyond will be available on acceptable terms, or at all.
 If we are unable to raise additional capital when needed or in sufficient amounts or on terms acceptable to us, we could be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts of one or more of our product candidates or one or more of our other research and development initiatives.
-In addition, when we need to secure additional financing, such additional fundraising efforts may divert our management from our day-to-day activities, which may adversely affect our ability to develop and commercialize our product candidates.
+In addition, when we need to secure additional financing, such additional fundraising efforts may divert our management from our day-to-day activities.

+which may adversely affect our ability to develop and commercialize our product candidates.
 Any of these events could significantly harm our business, financial condition and prospects, and our stockholders could lose all or part of their investment in our company.